-- Step #6: The user arrives on the/your website.
+- Step #6: The user arrives on your website.

 Fact #2: It’s All Tied Together.

 HVAC SEO (search engine optimization) involves many facets of website design.
 One crucial portion of the optimization process comes from keywords and their integration into the content throughout the site.
-Obviously, that plays a huge role in how Google categorizes your services and ranks them for search.
+That plays a massive role in how Google categorizes your services and ranks them for search.

 Then there’s coding.
 Perhaps the most under-acknowledged driver behind local search performance, schema coding tells Google how to interpret the content inside your website.
-Most site templates are designed by graphic designers, people who went to art school but probably have very little experience with coding a website.
+Unfortunately, most site templates come from graphic designers who attended art school but probably had minimal experience coding a website.

 There are many other elements of site optimization, such as navigation, page structure, image attributes, and more.
-These are tied in directly to the design of the template, and can’t easily be changes (effectively).
-The end result is an attractive but underperforming site that doesn’t drive traffic.
+Unfortunately, these are tied directly to the template’s design and can’t easily be changed (effectively).
+The result is an attractive but underperforming site that doesn’t drive traffic.

 Fact #3: It’s (Usually) Cheaper to Start Fresh.